COMPLEMENT INHIBITOR

 Prescribing information states that Izervay is administered by intravitreal injection (an injection into the eye), typically one per month (approximately every 28 days) for up to 12 months.
 Dosing amounts and schedules can vary from person to person, based on the assessment of the recommendation of the prescribing health care provider.

-Common side effects of Izervay include conjunctival hemorrhage (bleeding in the eye), increased intraocular pressure (IOP), blurred vision, and neovascular AMD (new, abnormal blood vessel growth in the eye).
+According to the drug’s prescribing label, the most common adverse reactions include conjunctival hemorrhage (bleeding in the eye), increased intraocular pressure (IOP), blurred vision, and neovascular AMD (new, abnormal blood vessel growth in the eye).

 For more information about this treatment, visit: